 For the discipline of philosophy, its history-especially the work of its great figures-is unusually important.
-Philosophy's peculiarly reflective and self-critical approach to these questions originated with the philosophers of ancient Greece and developed in a dialogue that has extended across the centuries in philosophical traditions developed in Europe, northern Africa, and Asia.
+Philosophy's peculiarly reflective and self-critical approach to these questions originated with the philosophers of ancient Greece and developed in a dialogue that has extended across the centuries in philosophical traditions developed in Europe, northern Africa, and western and central Asia.
 Philosophy is a living subject as well, pressing now as much as ever for answers to its central questions.
 Therefore the department's curriculum also presents the best contemporary thinking, upon a foundation of established works from the past.

 Students completing the major in Philosophy will have gained: